The Best Pattern of Intermittent Fasting

 Others fast as a means of non-violent protest; going on a hunger fast is a time-honored tradition.

-And still others fast for health reasons: to normalize their insulin levels, reduce their risk of heart attacks; perhaps even reverse Type 2 diabetes.
+And still others fast for health reasons: to normalize their Fat Storing Hormone levels, reduce their risk of heart attacks; perhaps even reverse Type 2 diabetes.
 This is what I’ll address in this article.

 First, a little bit about what fasting is - and isn’t.